From Femtoseconds to Gigaseconds: The SolDeg Platform for the Performance Degradation Analysis of Silicon Heterojunction

-To summarize, while a fair amount of progress has been achieved in characterizing defect generation in aSi, its undelying mechanism and connection to the different types of structural disorder is not fully understood.
+To summarize, while a fair amount of progress has been achieved in characterizing defect generation in a-Si, its underlying mechanism and connection to the different types of structural disorder and defects is far from being settled and understood.
 The problem is still open to question.

-In our paper, we address the above twin problems of defect generation in aSi/cSi heterojunction solar cells, with a focus on defects in the aSi layer and at the interface.
+For this reason, in this paper we analyze the above problem of defect generation in a-Si/c-Si heterojunction solar cells, with a possible relevance for PERC cell passivation.